Planning a party? The following ideas will help you throw it without throwing out a bunch of trash.

 4. Encourage people to bring their own gear to the plastic-free event

 One reader this week told me that the amount of trash generated in her neighborhood for daily pancake breakfasts at a popular upcoming week-long event “is heartbreaking.”
 She wants to encourage people to bring their own plates, utensils and napkins and is contacting her local community association to get the word out.
-I suggested she also send out a press release to the local newspapers (people do still read the local community papers) and radio and TV stations.
+I suggested she also send out a press release to the local newspapers (people still read local community papers) and radio and TV stations.

 To encourage people to bring their own, the organization putting on the pancake breakfasts could donate to charity the money that it would have spent on disposables.
 It could settle on an amount for each reusable item diners bring—let’s say a dime for every set of utensils and every napkin, cup and plate (yes, a cheap paper plate can easily cost ten cents and so-called compostable ones cost about three times as much).
 Someone keeps track of the number of reusables used and at the end of the event, announces the total amount of money raised.